Puberty is the series of changes our bodies and brains go through as we grow to become sexually mature adults.

 - More sweat and body odour

-On the inside, our testicles develop and start working so that we start to produce sperm.
+On the inside, our sexual organs develop and start working so that we start to have periods.

 How does puberty affect my mind and feelings?